The Scottish Terrier is an adorable breed.

 In 1885, a male Scottish Terrier by the name of Prince Charlie was registered by the American Kennel Club.

-But kings and celebrities weren’t the only fans of this spunky little breed.
+But kings and celebrities weren’t the only fans of this fun little breed.

 Even US President Franklin Delano Roosevelt couldn’t resist the Scottie.

-Roosevelt’s little Scottie dog, who was named Fala, is still considered one of the most famous Scottie dogs to date.
+Roosevelt’s little Scottie dog, Fala, is still considered one of the most famous Scottie dogs to date.

 The Scottish Terrier is a small dog with a huge personality!